Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Northwestern Stats and Trends

-- So far this season Northwestern has two wins against the spread.

-- Northwestern's games this year have hit the over on three of six set point totals (50%).
+- Northwestern's games this year have gone over the point total three times in six opportunities (50%).

-- Northwestern is 2-3 against the spread and 3-2 overall in games when it puts up more than 15.5 points.
+- Northwestern is 2-3 against the spread and 3-2 overall in games when it records more than 15.5 points.

-- Northwestern is 2-2 against the spread and 2-2 overall when the team piles up more than 310.0 yards.
+- Northwestern is 2-2 against the spread and 2-2 overall when the team amasses more than 310.0 yards.

-- The Wildcats have turned the ball over nine times this season, one more turnover than the Wolverines have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.